wazuh/wazuh-documentation/source/amazon/services/troubleshooting.rst

 **Solution**

-Make sure the credentials provided grant access to the requested S3 bucket and the bucket itself exists in the given region, if specified.
+Make sure the credentials provided grant access to the requested S3 bucket and the bucket itself exists.

 The config profile could not be found